whscienceteacher/whscienceteacher.github.io/physics.md

 [Stick Figure](/stickfigure) - **Diagram Maker** - I use a lot of dynamic stick figures to illustrate a motion I am describing in writing. semi detailed stick figures with two-segment arms and legs can really help demonstrate what is happening.
 This app helps making them easier.

+[Tortoise and Hare](.tortoiseandhare/) - **Lab/Phenomenon** - Pixel art animation of the tortoise and hare race on a grid for students to calculate things like average velocity or point velocities.

+[Tree Grow Animation](./tree/growanimation/) - **Lab/Phenomenon** - We often get stuck thinking physics is only useful for objects moving around but the same basic equations are great for many things.
+I use this to help students apply the equations of 'motion' to different looking phenomena.
+[Second Version](./tree/growanimation2/) and [Third Version](./tree/growanimation/).
+I am aware this is not how trees grow but it was a lot quicker to make than a more realistic version.

 ### Force and Momentum <a name="force"></a> <a name="momentum"></a>
 [Air Cannon Momentum](/aircannon/momentum/) - **Lab/Phenomenon** - Simple air cannon.
 Students can control the muzzle velocity and mass of an air cannon projectile.
 This version collects momentum vs mass data.
 The app has some randomness so students can practice their analyzing and interpreting data skills.
 Data can be downloaded as csv.